lupyuen/lupyuen.github.io/src/blockly.md

 -   __Easier to experiment__ with various IoT Sensors: Temperature, Humidity, Air Pressure, ...

     (Or mix and match a bunch of IoT Sensors!)

+Let's talk about the reading and sending of Sensor Data...

 # Read Sensor Data